maxdug/maxdug.github.io/ethos/index.md

 <div class="article" markdown="1">

 # My Ethos
+Ethos / Religion / Philosophy / Maxims / Rules
 This is how I try to live my life.
 My recipe for more happiness and less suffering.
 I organize this here to help me organize it in my mind.

+## Ethics vs Ideals
+The goal is to have etihical models by which I guide my actions and thoughts, but not ideals of the ways the word should be.

 ## Core pillars / rules
 This is a priority list.
 Example: I need to protect my inner happiness before helping others - can't pour from an empty cup.